isomerpages/mse/_policies/5-clean-land.md

 		<p><em>Reducing Waste</em></p>
 		<p>NEA has been encouraging people and industries to reduce their waste, reuse where possible and increase their rate of recycling.</p>
 		<p><em>Incinerating Less Than Before</em></p>
-		<p>In 2017, around 36% of all waste was incinerated, down from 51% in 2001.
-The reduction of waste and increase in recycling will also help to delay the building of new incineration plants.
+		<p>The reduction of waste and increase in recycling will also help to delay the building of new incineration plants.
 Instead of building one every 5-7 years, we can build one every 8-10 years.</p>
 		<p><em>Ash May Be Recycled Instead Of Landfilled</em></p>
-		<p>After the success of developing the use of incinerated bottom ash (IBA) for road material, NEA will continue to explore other uses for treated ash so as to extend the lifespan of our sole remaining landfill, Semakau.</p>
+		<p>After the success of developing the use of incinerated bottom ash (IBA) for road material, NEA is exploring other uses for treated ash so as to extend the lifespan of our sole remaining landfill, Semakau.</p>
 	</div>
 </div>